AmduX64/Grand-Junction-Pathway-Benefits/README.md

 - MAPC added the features for returning additional details of the routes, including surface types and stress level (stress_level tag is added to the OSM data by MAPC)
 - In additional, the web module is altered to include MAPC's logo+information about the project.

+Graphhopper provides excellent documentation on extending the engine (here)[https://github.com/graphhopper/graphhopper/blob/master/docs/core/low-level-api.md].
 ## run the four scenario routing engines with docker-compose

 This project needs to launch four graphhopper routing engine instances that each are built using an incrementally different version of the osm street network (for different scenarios).
-This could be done via servung to different ports:
+Each scenario, served as it's own instance of Graphhopper's routing webserver exposes a different port as follows:
 - base scenario: port 8989
 - scenario 1- only grand junction bike path is added: port 7979
 - scenario 2- cambridge cycling vision added: port 6969
-- scenario 3- regional cycling network vision is added: port 5959 -- _Note: nginx web server is used as a reverse proxy to map the ports to 8000 to 8003 on MAPC's `ds-geoserver` which was used to run the analysis.
+- scenario 3- regional cycling network vision is added: port 5959
+__Note__: When running the complete analysis, an NGINX web server is used as a reverse proxy to map the ports exposed by the routing engine from swarm's network overlay to ports 8000-8003 on MAPC's internal network.

 ## setup for development

-The easiest way to setup a development environment for Graphhopper is their own suggestion which could be found [here](https://github.com/graphhopper/graphhopper/blob/master/docs/core/quickstart-from-source.md#start-development) and is using IntelliJ IDEA-- this needs a licence, but is free if you set up a educational account with university email, or buy a licence) but it's also possible with NetBeans, Eclipse etc.
+The easiest way to setup a development environment for Graphhopper is their own suggestion which could be found [here](https://github.com/graphhopper/graphhopper/blob/master/docs/core/quickstart-from-source.md#start-development) and is using IntelliJ IDEA-- this needs a licence, but is free if you set up a educational account with university email, or buy a licence) but it's also possible to set up the development environment with NetBeans, Eclipse etc. (Graphhopper source repository has instruction for each setup process).